UML-Cyber-Security/CCDC_Practice_Infrastructure/Simulation Materials/AWS Practice Infrastructure/Scenario 1/README.md

     After a successful run, you will see in the `Ansible/` directory a new directory named `exported-certs`.
 This will contain all the certs (not organized into subfolders) that were generated for use by the blackteam, blueteam and redteam respectively.
 Organize and distribute them as you see fit.

 And that's it!
 You now have a full infrastructure ready to go that will help the blue team practice!
-Good luck.
+Good luck!

 ### Friendly Reminders